jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </table>
 </div><p></p>

-When reorganizing columns, if the selectors are too specific, you run the risk of losing data.
-This is where the helper function `everything()` can be useful; `everything()` selects all variables.
+When reorganizing columns if the selectors are too specific, data may be lost in the process.
+The helper function `everything()` selects all variables not already selected.
 Including `everything()` at the end of the selection specifications ensures that columns that aren't accounted for in the ordering are included in the returned data frame.

 To move columns to the end of the list, deselect the column and then include `everything()`.

 {% highlight r %}